NOAA-EMC/MEG_S2S/README.md

 __Note:__ The repo contains sample configuration files for generating s2s statistics.
 These files are located in the METplus folder. <br>
 _For CFS:_ MET and METplus files are preset for isobaric temperature verification.<br>
-_For GEFS:_ MET and METplus files are present for accumulated precipitation verification.<br>
+_For GEFS:_ MET and METplus files are preset for accumulated precipitation verification.<br>

 CFS\_TMP\_grid\_stat\_metplus.conf:
 - Under \[config\], set INIT\_BEG and INIT\_END to the same desired initialization date